SummerAppSpace/Chapter4/README.md

 * The exception should print the error and then on a new line "still working on it"

 ### PART 3:
+Currently as of 7/19/17 there is no crash because the data is back online!
+This part was to illustrate what to do if the DATA_URL changes.
+If you don't get a crash your first run, change the DATA_URL to something that doesn't exist and reinstall `astroML` so that you do get a crash.
+Then change it back and reinstall.
+You've practiced fixing a crash in a python module!
  There is something wrong with the astroML package that is causing it to crash!
 We will fix this error and then try again
 * A) Go to the directory astroML in which the git respository is located for the code.
 Go to the subdirectory datasets.
   * open the file sdss_specgals.py and edit the DATA_URL tuple to be correct